 The MV Family Center is providing virtual programming throughout this crisis.
 Our staff is also available to provide individualized supports and services.
 Please contact Kim D’Arcy at 508-687-9182.

-Our Chicken Alley Thrift Shop is closed, but are selling items online and offering curbside pickup.
-Click here to view online channels and follow Chicken Alley Thrift Shop on social media: Facebook and Instagram to learn about Curbside pick up.
+Our Chicken Alley Thrift Shop has reopened as of 6/23 and will continue to sell items via their online store: Click here to view online and follow Chicken Alley Thrift Shop on social media: Facebook and Instagram to learn about Curbside pick up.
+Updated store hours are Tuesday-Saturday 11AM-5PM

 The Island Wide Youth Collaborative is closed, but staff members remain available to support clients remotely.